Suvadhana: Exile in England

 The Princess and her daughter continued to live at the Dusit Palace, raising her daughter during the reign of her husband's younger brother King Prajadhipok.
 In 1938, as war loomed, the Princess and her daughter emigrated to the United Kingdom, following the example of Prajadhipok who went in exile there in 1935.
 First she lived at Fairhill Villa in Camberley, Surrey, she later moved to Brighton.
 During the Second World War the Princess volunteered for the British Red Cross, donating winter clothes and other equipments to British soldiers; she later received a letter of recommendation from the organization.
 She would spend 22 years in England, she made her own living by investing in stocks and bonds; living a comfortable lifestyle with Thai servants.

 Return and later life

 The Princess and her daughter returned to Thailand permanently in 1957.
-They bought some land on Sukhumvit Road Soi 38, and build the Ruenruedi Villa Palace.
+They bought some land on Sukhumvit Road Soi 38, and built the Ruenruedi Villa Palace.
 During her later years she carried out many royal duties and became patron of many charitable organizations.
-Suvadhana died at Siriraj Hospital on the 10 October 1985 at the age of 79, her funeral was presided over by King Bhumibol Adulyadej (or Rama IX) and Queen Sirikit.
+Suvadhana died at Siriraj Hospital on the 10 October 1985 at the age of 80, her funeral was presided over by King Bhumibol Adulyadej (or Rama IX) and Queen Sirikit.